 This acronym can sound mysterious if you’re new to the programmatic advertising world.
 But don’t worry, we’re about to clarify everything.

-Whether you are an advertiser or a marketing agency, you need to buy ads.
+Whether you are an advertiser or a marketing agency, at some point you’ll probably need to buy ads.
 In general, there are two ways to do that:

 - Manually (you talk to publishers, negotiate conditions, set rates, etc.)